-‘The servant girl and Naaman’ finished with a reading of the reflection by Katherine HawkerSelf which is at the foot of this post.
+‘The slave girl and Naaman’ finished with a reading of the reflection by Katherine HawkerSelf which is at the foot of this post.

 I have psoriasis quite badly on my legs.
 I used to have it on my arms and face too – but it went after a long course of acupuncture and by drinking a tea made of some pretty unpleasant Chinese herbs.
 Normal creams didn’t work.

 My grandson has it much worse than me.
 It’s everywhere.
 No lotion, potion or diet seems to shift it.
 Not great when you’re a teenager, which is a tough enough time as it is.

 But of course psoriasis is nothing compared to leprosy, a disease still widespread in Africa, South East Asia and South America (1).
 So, my grandson and I have some sympathy for Naaman, whilst not really comprehending how truly awful it must have been.
 Or my grandson would if he ever got off his Xbox!
 Naaman was a powerful, successful man.
 He was used to getting his own way and people doing what he told them.
 But leprosy didn’t obey orders.
 On the face of it he was willing to do anything.
 But he was a man who had his pride.

 Presumably he was at the very early stages with the disease but it must have been noticeable to others.
 Naaman obviously felt able to talk about it -and I think it’s a huge credit to all the other characters in the story that they seemed to interact normally with Naaman and didn’t place either him or themselves at a distance.